the-turing-way/the-turing-way/workshops/book-dash/2022-May-BookDash-7.md

 ---

 * Some of the templates were inconsistent with timings and that caused confusion
 * A way to keep track of all the different documents.
-Maybe one master HackMD/document which links to all the other HackMDs or important Slack info?
+Maybe one central HackMD/document which links to all the other HackMDs or important Slack info?
 (Like a password manager) So we can find the other documents or illustrations easily
 * Need to think about how the hybrid model works and what the specific support and collaboration models are
 * (This is a difficult problem) find a solution for hybrid video calls.
 Room audio can be poor quality, multiple laptops lead to feedback.
 * Are there ways to stop there being a split between remote joiners and hubs, or between hubs?